 Vinegar or lemon juice

-Use the tape to attach 3 straws to the side of the bottle so it stands up, upside down.
+Use the tape to attach three straws to the side of the bottle, so it stands up upside down.

 Pour about 2 cm of vinegar into the bottle.

 Wrap the baking soda in the kitchen roll to make a little parcel.

 Choose a launch area outside.
 It needs to be a hard surface.

 When you’re ready to launch, drop the baking soda parcel into the bottle, quickly add the cork, put the rocket down and stand back!

 Baking Soda Rocket Top Tips

-The cork needs to be a tight fit, so the gas cannot escape.
+The cork needs to be tight, so the gas cannot escape.

 To slow down the reaction, wrap the baking soda ( bicarbonate of soda ) in half a sheet of kitchen roll before adding it to the bottle.
 This slows down the reaction and gives you time to put the cork in and stand the rocket up.